Deploy

 Learn how to make your app fault tolerant by enabling high-availability High-availability increases the likelihood that your app stays up in the event of unforeseen container, machine, or availability zone failures.
 We recommend high-availability for all business critical and production apps.
 Galaxy supports high-availability by default.
 Just run three or more Standard containers to enable it for your app.
 You'll see "HA" in a golden box next to any apps where high-availability is enabled.Few readersTransfer Apps

 Learn how to transfer an app to another account You can deploy an application to one Galaxy account at a time.
 Galaxy utilizes the following policy to select the account to deploy your app to: If an application with the specified hostname already exists in an account, Galaxy deploys to the same account.
 Otherwise, if you specify --owner someorganization, Galaxy chooses the given organization.
-Otherwise, if your individual user account is registered for Galaxy hosting, Galaxy choFew readersError Types
+Otherwise, if your individual user account is registered for Galaxy hosting, Galaxy choFew readersScaling

 502 errors You may see a 502 error with the message Registered endpoints failed to handle the request when you try to visit your URL.
 This means that the request failed, despite the fact that our system thought there was a healthy container at the beginning of the request.
 This often happens because your backend wasn't able to respond when communicating with our proxy servers.
 You may need to profile your app to determine the cause of this error.
 Check the Logs tab to poFew readersInstant Rollback

 For a variety of reasons, you might need to recover from an incident in production — for example, due to a bug.
 In that case, Meteor Cloud allows you to restore your deployments and quickly revert back to a previously deployed production deployment.
 How to roll back deployments?
 From Galaxy, open the app to which you'd like to restore a deployment version.
 Go to the Versions tab.
-From theFew readersScaling
+From theFew readersTroubleshooting

 General Advice Check these items if you're having trouble with uptime, performance, or deployment.
 Your Meteor version.
 More current versions may resolve issues found in older Meteor versions.
 While the reverse is rare and generally shouldn't happen, if you've recently upgraded Meteor versions and start having difficulties, consider reverting to your last Meteor version.
 Your container's memory and CPU usage.
 If your app is running out of memory, you may need toFew readersMemory Issues